RedGlare96/CsvScraper/readme.md

 ![Proxy implementation](./readme_images/proxy_implement.png)

 ## Avoiding Selenium
-Some sites only check the user agent for compatibility and can threfore be exploited to connect to websites without automating a browser by explcitly setting a valid user agent on the headers.
+Some sites only check the user agent for compatibility and can therefore be exploited to connect to websites without automating a browser by explicitly setting a valid user agent on the headers.
 This method will not work for sites with a higher level of security.

 ## Dealing with 'load more' buttons
 Studying the site on the Firefox/Chromium webconsole, you notice clicking the 'load more' button triggers an Ajax event that sends a request to a separate url